DQIX/dqix-decomp/README.md

 [Ninja build system](https://github.com/ninja-build/ninja/releases)

 #### Setup
-Place a clean ROM of the original game in the 'extract' folder and name it <dqix_(region).nds>, with (region) being the appropriate region identifier. ex: dqix_usa.nds
+Place a clean ROM of the original game in the 'extract' folder and name it <baserom_dqix_(region).nds>, with (region) being the appropriate region identifier. ex: baserom_dqix_usa.nds

 (Note: currently only the usa rom is supported) Install the Python dependencies with pip
 ```shell